 The Administration and Management Agreements between MHSF and the Foundation appointed the Foundation as administrator and custodian of investments held by MHSF in the Foundation's Current Use Investment Pool and Endowment Investment Pool.
-At reporting date the Foundation's CUIP and EIP held \$108.8m in custodial assets on behalf of MHSF (2021: \$111.7m).
+At reporting date the Foundation's CUIP and EIP held \$129.2m in custodial assets on behalf of MHSF (2022: \$108.8m).

-Professor John Fraser is the Dean of the Faculty of Medical and Health Sciences at the University of Auckland and a trustee on the MHSF board.
+Professor John Fraser is the Dean of the Faculty of Medical and Health Sciences at the University of Auckland and a trustee on the MHSF board up to 31 December 2023.
+Professor Warwick Bagg commenced as the Dean of the Faculty of Medical and Health Sciences at the University of Auckland and a trustee on the MHSF board on 1 January 2024.